Vice President for Diversity, Equity, and Inclusion at the University of Louisville

 Prior to that role, he held the position of dean of the Institute for Diversity and Leadership at Lake Michigan College in Benton Harbor, Mich.

-Gill holds a juris doctorate in law from the Chicago-Kent College of Law, Illinois Institute of Technology and a BA degree in political science from the University of Michigan.
+Gill holds a juris doctorate in law from the Chicago-Kent College of Law, Illinois Institute of Technology, and a bachelor’s degree in political science from the University of Michigan.